-National, state and tribal laws are all in place to help protect elders from abuse in nursing homes or at home.
-These laws vary in scope, definition, and practice, but every single one has been created to ensure elders are always respected and treated with care.
+National, state and tribal laws are in place to help protect elders from abuse in nursing homes or at home.
+These laws vary in scope, definition and practice, but every single one has been created to ensure elders are always respected and treated with care.

 - Elder Justice Act